noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 	<img src="/images/PS2Tutorial/4.PNG" width="50%">
 </div>

-After all these steps, you'll have a working PS2 with no controls nor game.
-To check if the PS2 BIOS is good, boot the PS2 by first pressing on CDVD > No disc then click on System > Boot BIOS.
+After all these steps, you'll have a working PS2 with no controls nor games.
+To check if the PS2 BIOS is OK, boot the PS2 by first pressing on CDVD > No disc then click on System > Boot BIOS.

 <div align="center">